NLB-G-Suite/portfolio/README.md

           This is an **ongoing work portfolio** with examples of past projects: coding repositories, videos, reproducible items...
           Most are things done in my spare time.
-          Not everything is easy to reproduce or prepare.
+          Not everything is easy to reproduce or prepare as they maybe on different environments, platforms, etc.
           I will keep adding things.
+You can check the other code repositories too.
           At your service for any collaboration, question, comment, etc.
-          Check other repositories aswell

           Thanks,

+          [NOTE: Some directory restructuring going on so some links might not work]

                                                                                            --------------